Covid 19 Omicron: Decision expected on any MIQ stay extension as Omicron looms - NZ Herald

-People planning to return to New Zealand are set to find out today whether MIQ will again be extended in a bid to stave off Omicron.
+Travellers planning to return to New Zealand are set to find out today whether MIQ will again be extended in a bid to stave off Omicron.

 Cabinet met on Monday to consider changes to reduce the risk of Omicron getting into the community – and that could see plans to get rid of MIQ altogether for fully vaccinated New Zealanders delayed or scrapped, and for stays in MIQ to be lengthened again.